mercybose/text_summarization/README.md

 docker run --publish 5000:5000 image_name

+7) Once the server is running, open a new terminal and send a request to the text summarization API
+WINDOWS:

+curl http://127.0.0.1:5000/summarize -d "{\"text_to_summarize\": \"On December 31, 2019, China announced the discovery of a cluster of pneumonia cases in Wuhan.
+The first American case was reported on January 20, and President Donald Trump declared the U.S. outbreak a public health emergency on January 31.\"}" -H "Content-Type: application/json"

+MAC:

-7) Once the server is running, open a new terminal and send a request to the text summarization API curl http://127.0.0.1:5000/summarize -d "{\"text_to_summarize\": \"On December 31, 2019, China announced the discovery of a cluster of pneumonia cases in Wuhan.
+curl http://127.0.0.1:5000/summarize -d "{\"text_to_summarize\": \"On December 31, 2019, China announced the discovery of a cluster of pneumonia cases in Wuhan.
 The first American case was reported on January 20, and President Donald Trump declared the U.S. outbreak a public health emergency on January 31.\"}" -H "Content-Type: application/json"

 8) Receive output as a json with keys - original_text  and summary (containing the summarized text)